openjs-foundation/cross-project-council/GOVERNANCE.md

 * Those candidates who receive the greatest number of votes will be confirmed as the winners.
-In the case of a tie between 2 or more candidates, there will be coin tosses between those candiates in order to select the winner.
+In the case of a tie between 2 or more candidates, there will be coin tosses between those candidates in order to select the winner.